hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 ## Usage
 ### Console Interaction
-The application includes an in-app terminal/console feature, allowing users to input commands within the JavaFX interface.
+The application includes an in-app commandLineTerminal/console feature, allowing users to input commands within the JavaFX interface.
 Users can enter specific commands for various operations such as creating, renaming, and removing classes, attributes, and methods.

 - Help Menu: Users can access the help menu for detailed guidance.
-- Command-Line Operations: Integration of the command-line terminal where you can execute operations directly without leaving the graphical interface.
+- Command-Line Operations: Integration of the command-line commandLineTerminal where you can execute operations directly without leaving the graphical interface.

 ### Graphic User Interface Interaction